-Missings that can not be classified in one of the above categories are coded by -90 (unspecific missing).
-This value mostly appears in PAPI mode, when a respondent did not fill in a question for unknown reasons.
+Missing values that cannot be assigned to any of the above categories are coded as unspecific missing (-90).
+This missing code usually occurs in PAPI questionnaires when a respondent has not answered a question for unknown reasons.

-Edition missings are defined in the process of data preparation:
+Edition missings: The third type of missing codes is defined in the process of data preparation for the Scientific Use File.

-Implausible values that are removed during data edition are recoded into missing (-52).
-Data from field instruments are usually incorporated into Scientific Use Files regardless of content plausibility (see section 3 for details).
-However, there are rare exceptions to this rule in cases where item developers explicitly specify the need for data removal.

-Sensitive information which is only available via RemoteNEPS and/or Onsite Access is anonymized (-53).

-In general, coding schemes are used to generate variables (e.g., occupational coding; see section 3.4).
-If the information from the original data is not sufficient to generate a value, we assign the missing code not determinable (-55).

-In case a person was not present during the interview, or did not fill out a questionnaire at all although it was administered to her, the concerning variables are assigned the missing code not participated (-56).
-This missing code is special in so far as target persons lacking survey data (e. g., due to illness) are usually not entailed in the corresponding datasets.

-In the special case of datasets integrating multiple waves widely (such as xTargetCompetencies), or including observations for non-participating persons in a wave (such as CohortProfile), this missing code is assigned.
+- If in the data edition process certain values which are not considered to be meaningful are requested to be removed, the missing code implausible value removed (-52) is assigned in their place.
+As a rule, however, all values from the field instruments are included in the Scientific Use File without further plausibility checks (see section 3).
+Only in exceptional cases, when the responsible item developers explicitly recommend a removal of implausible answers, this missing coding is done. - Sensitive information that is only available via remote and/or on-site access is encoded in the more anonymized data access option as anonymized (-53). - In general, coding schemes are used to generate variables (e.g., occupational coding; see section 3.4).
+However, if the information from the original data is not sufficient to generate a suitable value, the missing code not determinable (-55) is used instead. - If a person was not present during the interview or did not complete a questionnaire at all, even though it was administered to the person, the concerning variables receive the code not participated (-56).
+This missing code is special in that target persons without survey data for a certain wave (e.g., due to illness) are usually not included in the corresponding datasets.
+This missing code is only used in the special cases of datasets that integrate several waves in wide format (e.g., xTargetCompetencies) or that also contain observations for non-participating persons in a wave (e.g., CohortProfile).

-3.4 Generated Variables
+3.4 Generated variables

-Coding and recoding processes of open answers and responses
+Coding and recoding of open responses